WangYekun/NewGit/work/work.md

 > work is hard, you can do it and solve it.Because of you can do it.

 > in life, improve yourself and you must bu keep your intive.

+> in weekday, enjoy your life and smile.This is ok.